24 Boring Jobs That Pay Surprisingly Well

 The work requires precision and patience, especially when working with intricate designs or high-end materials.
 Annual earnings range between $40,000 and $60,000, with some specialists making even more on high-budget projects.

-Once you master the craft, it’s a reliable career with strong demand in both residential and commercial construction.
+Once you master the craft, it’s a reliable career with strong demand in both residential and commercial construction, truly one of the most boring jobs that pay well.

 Window Washing